Gaelic Symphony: Reception and performances

 The Gaelic Symphony was well received.
 Critic Philip Hale "was generally enthusiastic about the work" although he "felt that Beach's orchestration was at times excessively heavy."
 Composer George Whitefield Chadwick' wrote a letter to Beach: saying that he and Horatio Parker, a fellow member of the unofficial Second New England School of leading composers, had heard and liked the Gaelic Symphony, and: "...I always feel a thrill of pride myself whenever I hear a fine work by any of us, and as such you will have to be counted in, whether you will or not—one of the boys."
 Not long afterward Beach herself became recognized as one of the School, thereupon called the Boston Six.

-The Symphony was "forgotten during the 1920s" but "made a comeback in the 1930s and 1940s," being performed by multiple orchestras, some multiple times each, although not by "major" orchestras such as the New York Philharmonic or Boston Symphony.
+The Symphony was "forgotten during the 1920s" but "made a comeback in the 1930s and 1940s," being performed by multiple orchestras, some multiple times each, although not by "major" US orchestras such as the New York Philharmonic or Boston Symphony, with the highest ranking US orchestra to record the work being the Detroit Symphony Orchestra, as led by Neeme Järvi (Chandos, 1991).
+However, the Royal Philharmonic Orchestra (UK) did record it in 1968.

 The symphony has received continued praise from modern critics as well, such as Andrew Achenbach of Gramophone, who in 2003 lauded the work for its "big heart, irresistible charm and confident progress."